-Why are tags important?
+Which tags are important?

-Most, if not all, content management systems (CMS) have innate features that allow users to tag or add keywords to the content they produce.
+Most, if not all, content management systems (CMSes) have innate features that allow users to tag or add keywords to the content they produce.
 These keywords are used for both internal and external purposes, and sometimes have multiple, designated fields for specific uses.
 For example, tags can be used for search engine optimization, and some CMSes have a field designed solely for that purpose.

 Tags can be used to evaluate performance across topics and initiatives you’ve set, and keep track of what’s been published and what’s been worked on.
-Tags can be used for lots of different purposes.

 When developing your tagging strategy, keep these questions in mind: What is it that I want to track?
 What do I want to report on?
 Then, think of how you want to structure your tags so you can report on this information effectively.